view7677/java-interview-questions/pages/JSP.md

 We get following advantages by using JSP in web architecture:

-1. Performance: JSP provides very good performance due to their design of using same code to service multiple requests.
+1. **Performance**: JSP provides very good performance due to their design of using same code to service multiple requests.
-2. Fast: Since JSP is pre-compiled, server can serve the pages very fast.
+2. **Fast**: Since JSP is pre-compiled, server can serve the pages very fast.
-3. Extendable: JSP is based on Java Servlets.
+3. **Extendable**: JSP is based on Java Servlets.
 This helps in extending JSP architecture with other Java technologies like JDBC, JMS, JNDI etc.
-4. Design: It is easier to design user interface with JSP, since it is very close to HTML.
+4. **Design**: It is easier to design user interface with JSP, since it is very close to HTML.
 UI designers can create a JSP with mock data and developers can later provide implementation of dynamic data.